The Bootheel's Majestic Mansion

 On Christmas Eve, 1874, the Hunter's youngest daughter, Ella, married William Dawson.
 Upon Amanda's death in 1876, the house was left to the Dawsons, who lived there until their deaths.
 While in residence, William served three terms in the Missouri State Legislature, and in 1884 was elected to the United States House of Representatives.
 He also served on the planning committee for the 1898 World's Fair Exposition in Chicago.

-Descendents of the Hunter family occupied the house continually until 1958.
+Descendants of the Hunter family occupied the house continually until 1958.
 In 1966, the city of New Madrid purchased the house and a year later donated it to the state for use as a state historic site.

 The house still reflects the grand lifestyle enjoyed by the successful "Bootheel" businessman prior to the Civil War.
 Adding to the significance of the site is the collection of furnishings that came with it.
-It is estimated that the state received approximately 80 percent of Amanda Hunter's original furnishings.
+It is estimated that the state received approximately 80% of Amanda Hunter's original furnishings.
 Several items of the Dawson's furniture and a large part of their library are also preserved in the home.
 The documentation that survived and remained with the family adds to the importance of the collection.
 It is believed that the site possesses one of the largest collections of Mitchell and Rammelsburg furniture in the nation.

 Today, visitors can tour the Hunter-Dawson home, which has been restored to reflect the period of 1860-1880.
 It features 15 rooms and nine fireplaces and sits on a shady site.